 11.1 Introduction

-This section describes how the Surface Current Data Product is to be delivered from the HO to the end user (i.e., navigation officer, route planner, etc.).The product is contained in the Exchange Dataset, an XML file, and the current data is contained within this XML file, HDF5 is the standard format for surface current data exchange.
+This section describes how the Surface Current Data Product is to be delivered from the HO to the end user (i.e., navigation officer, route planner, etc.).

+Method of transfer will be primarily web-based, including ftp, although some products (astronomical predictions) may be delivered via storage media.
+The data will be supplied either directly from the HO or through a third party supplier.

 Due to the cost of transmitting data via Internet, it is desirable to limit file size and updating frequency whenever possible.
 The exchange dataset file size, as created by the HO and before compression, is limited to 10 MB.
 Two common data compression schemes are Zip and Rar (Radio acoustic ranging).
-In general, encryption (if used) of the data occurs after data compression.
+In addition, the file may be encrypted.

-Updating of files typically means issuing a new forecast, or disseminating the latest observed current for a specific geographic region.
+Updating of files typically means issuing a new forecast, or disseminating the latest observed currents for a specific geographic region.
 This may occur several times per day.
 Therefore, all files must contain a date-time of issuance of the product.

-NOTE: Because of the potentially high frequency (i.e., hourly or less) availability of new datasets, the ECDIS system must check for new data at a similar frequency.
+Because of the potentially high frequency (i.e., hourly or less) availability of new datasets, the ECDIS system must check for new data at a similar frequency.

-11.2 Exchange Sets
+11.2 Exchange Datasets

+Exchange Sets produced by the HO consist of files containing an XML Exchange Catalogue, the HDF5 Data Products, and auxiliary files (Figure 11.1).
+The auxiliary files include an XML Feature Catalogue, an XML Portrayal Catalogue, SVG files, and additional supporting XML files for alarms and indications, and for interoperability.

-Exchange Sets produced by the HO consist of files containing both the exchange catalogue and one or more data products (of possibly different S-100 types), with each product covering a specific geographic region and specific period of time (Figure 11.1).
+The Data Products include one or more data sets (but of the same S-100 Product Specification types), with each product covering a specific geographic region and specific period of time.
 The Exchange Catalogue lists the products and contains the discovery metadata.